tfmalt/terminal-charge-distribution/README.md

 # THCD Web Frontend

 This is a proof of concept web app given to me as a programming challenge.
-The acronym stands for Terminal Handling Charge Distribution.
+The acronym stands for **Terminal Handling Charge Distribution**.
 Don't ask me why, it was the best name I could come up with.

 This is my first react application, so please be mindful of that if you end